 Need a book that isn’t in the OCPL system?
 You can request books from other libraries.
 Lending policies for books outside our system are dependent on the lending library, but usually the book requested needs to be at least 6 months old.
-You can pick up a form for an ILL (Inter Library Loan) at any of the OCPL branches.
+You can pick up a form for an ILL (Inter Library Loan) at any of the OCPL branches, or submit an online form here.
 There is no charge for this service.

 » Get a Library card